 About Bradley Craig

 BRADLEY CRAIG, LMSW-IPR, CFLE received his Master's Degree in Social Work at UTA and is a Licensed Social Worker and Certified Family Life Educator.
 He is a noted co-parent educator in the North Texas area, and has developed a number of parent education programs for families raising children in two homes.
-He began specializing in working with families raising children between two homes in 1992 when he was hired by Tarrant County to conduct social study investigations and provide mediation sessions.
+He also served as an Adjunct Professor at the University of Texas in Arlington.
+He began specializing in working with families raising children between two homes in 1993 when he was hired by Tarrant County Family Court Services to conduct custody evaluations and provide mediation sessions.
 He helped them design an orientation for litigating families offered by the county.

-Brad is the author of Between Two Homes: A Coparenting Handbook and has written curriculum for co-parent education programs and has developed educational videos.
+Brad is the author of Between Two Homes series of books and has written curriculum for coparent education programs and has developed educational videos.
 He has been a guest speaker on many television and radio programs and is often asked to speak at local, state and national conferences on co-parenting issues.
 He hosted an ongoing cable television series "The Children in the Middle Show," aimed at educating viewers about both the effects of parental conflict after a separation on children and the services available to help families through co-parenting issues.

 Brad continues his education through the following organizations:

 Brad provides professional seminars on coparenting issuess, high conflict families, tools in working with families raising children between two homes, parenting coordination, and forensic vs. therapeutic best practices to organizations and professionals by request.